-In short, bees won’t survive in your yard without flowering plants and trees.
-The bee’s food source is stored in the blossoms.
-They gather pollen for protein and other nutrients, and nectar for an energy source.
+Bumblebees won’t survive in your yard without flowering plants and trees that provide the nectar that is their food source.
+Bumblebees gather pollen for protein and other nutrients, but nectar is their source of energy.
 Without this nutrition in your yard, the bees and their young will starve.
-Fortunately, bumble bees are generalists.
-They gather pollen/nectar from lots of blooming plants, from dandelions and blueberries to squash and lavender.
-Beware of hybrids and double blossoms as they have little to no pollen.
+Fortunately, bumblebees are generalists, which means they'll gather nectar and pollen from a large variety of plants, including dandelions, blueberries, squash and lavender.
+Beware of hybrids and double blossoms as they have little to no pollen.#Bumblebees pollinate some of our favorite vegetables such as #peppers, #tomatoes, and #eggplant!
+Click To Tweet